GloriaColmenares/Expansion-of-renewables/README.md

 10. Data on plant ownership can be found on OPS.
 A copy of the data is provided as part of this archive.
 The data are in the public domain.
 Same raw datafiles as in 1.

-11. Data on ramping times for each fossil fuel plant are sourced from Boldt et al (2012)
+11. Data on ramping times for each fossil fuel plant are sourced from Boldt et al (2012).

+output: html_document
+bibliography: references.bib

+1. Boldt, Jenny, Lisa Hankel, Lilian Laurisch, Felix Lutterbeck, Pao-Yu Oei, Aram Sander, Andreas Schr ̈oder, Helena Schweter, Philipp Sommer, and Jasmin
+Sulerz.
+2012.
+“Renewables in the Grid Modeling the German Power Market of the Year 2030.”
+Electricity Markets Working Papers, 48: 1–91.
+@article{boldt2012renewables,
+author = {Boldt, Jenny and Hankel, Lisa and Laurisch, Lilian and Lutterbeck, Felix and Oei, Pao-Yu and Sander, Aram and Schröder, Andreas and Schweter, Helena and Sommer, Philipp and Sulerz, Jasmin}, year = {2012}, month = {02}, pages = {1-91}, title = {Renewables in the Grid Modeling the German Power Market of the Year 2030}, volume = {48}, journal = {Electricity Markets Working Papers}
+}

 This datalist is awesome